The root causes of pride is low self-esteem, unworthiness, and insecurity.

 #5 Fear of powerlessness.

-Pride can stop us from asking for or accepting help because deep down, we fear feeling powerless, exposed, or out of control.
+Pride can stop us from accepting or asking for help because deep down, we fear feeling powerless, exposed, or out of control.
 We may believe that needing others makes us weak or less capable.
 But the truth is, we were never meant to do life alone.

 Allowing yourself to be vulnerable and open to help doesn’t make you powerless—it makes you human.
 Trusted people like therapists, mentors, pastors, or even financial advisors can offer support in areas where you’re struggling.
 And one day, the healing you receive will empower you to support others in return.

-Pride can show up as false humility—like avoiding attention, downplaying your strengths, or deflecting compliments—not because you’re truly humble, but because you’re afraid of being seen as prideful.
-This fear often stems from a deep sense of powerlessness and a need to stay in control by avoiding judgment.
-By shrinking back, you try to protect yourself from feeling exposed or weak.
-But true humility isn’t about hiding; it’s about feeling secure enough to be seen, to grow, and to receive support despite your imperfections.
+Pride can also appear as false humility—avoiding attention, downplaying your strengths, or deflecting compliments—not because you’re truly humble, but because you fear being seen as prideful.
+This fear often comes from a deep sense of powerlessness and a need to stay in control.
+By shrinking back, we try to protect ourselves from feeling exposed or weak.
+True humility, however, isn’t about hiding; it’s about being secure enough to be seen, to grow, and to receive support despite our imperfections.

 Related Article: 26 Examples of Pride in the Bible